 Providing financial resources is one of the basic tasks for implementation of projects.
 The necessary resources for implementation of photovoltaic systems depends on the planned installation of the system.
-Home photovoltaic systems are with small installed power and scope of investment is within acceptable frames for households.
-But it must be mentioned that the specific investment per installed kWp decreases with the increase of installed power.
+At the same time the specific investment per kWp decreases with the increase of the installed power.
 Thus, for implementation of home photovoltaic system installed on a house roof it necessary to provide 1200-1400 €/kWp, while for photovoltaic plants with bigger power the specific investment, on today's level of technology development (2017) totals about 1100 €/kWp.

-If we make a comparison between the investment costs for construction of photovoltaic plants with different capacities it can be seen that they mostly depend on the prices of the photovoltaic modules for which lower prices are received from producers if supplied in bigger amounts.
-With the increase of the power of the photovoltaic plants, the costs for provision of inverters are lower.
-Namely, at bigger plants in comparison with smaller, less number of inverters are provided with bigger capacity.
-Also, at bigger photovoltaic plants there can be savings on specific costs with planning, projecting, mounting, etc. but when we take into account the high costs for the bearers (construction) of panels and electrical installation at photovoltaic systems on the ground, these advantages are partially compensated.
+If we make a comparison between the investment costs for construction of photovoltaic plants with different capacity it can be seen that in most cases they depend on the price of photovoltaic modules, which the producers sell on lower price if the amount is bigger.
+With the increase of the power of photovoltaic plants the costs for provision of inverters decreases.
+Namely, at bigger plants in regard to smaller, smaller number of inverters is provided but with bigger capacity.

+Also, at bigger photovoltaic plants there are savings at specific costs connected with the planning, projecting, mounting, etc., but when we take into account the high costs for the bearers (construction) of the panels and electrical installation at photovoltaic systems installed on the ground, these advantages are partially compensated.

-For financing in construction of photovoltaic electrical plant there are several ways:
+The financing of construction of photovoltaic electrical plants can be implemented in several ways: